Enverex/mopidy_skill/README.md

 - play music from 1985
 - play some music from 1999
 - play music from the 1970s
-- play tracks from the sixties
+- play tracks from the 60s

 *Genres:*
 - play some Rock music